changmw/chang-cantontese-input/data.dictionary/readme.txt

-Data Dictionary System using dBase III+
+Data Dictionary System using dBase III+ for DOS